For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Borysevych.com, studioworkstock – Shutterstock

-64% of students revealed to us in our National Student Money Survey that they wish they'd had a better financial education before coming to uni.
+74% of students in our National Student Money Survey 2024 said they wished they'd had a better financial education before coming to uni.
 So if you don't have a clue how to budget, you're definitely not alone.

 We know, it's not the most glamorous of subjects.
 But the next few minutes you'll spend learning how to manage your money is basically a lifetime investment.